amal-nassih/virtual-keyboard/README.md

 # virtual-keyboard
-creating a virtual keyboard using python
+creating a virtual keyboard using python and Cvzone

 ## Table of Contents
 1. [General Info](#general-info)